opendatasoft/ods-documentation/source/configuring_domain/02_managing_legal_information/legals.rst

 Licenses
 --------

-When configuring the metadata for a dataset in the Information tab, it is important to define the license that specifies how others can use the data.
+When configuring the metadata for a dataset in the Information tab, it is important to define the license that explicitly specifies how others can use the data.

+Reusers - external developers, data analysts, etc. - are more likely to work with properly licensed data than contacting data producers and ask them for more information.

+Work with your legal team to find the most appropriate license for your data.

 Configure licenses
 ~~~~~~~~~~~~~~~~~~